 The Superstar Artist Economy Artist Income and the Top 1%

 Since the advent of piracy artists have been told that they need not worry about declining music sales because their core business is making money from live and merchandise.
-At a headline level, macro music industry revenues appear to support the argument, but those numbers give little indication of the income that actually flows back to the artist nor of the impact of the hyper-concentration of revenue among the top XXX of artists.
+At a headline level, macro music industry revenues appear to support the argument, but those numbers give little indication of the income that actually flows back to the artist nor of the impact of the hyper-concentration of revenue among the top of artists.

 - Recorded music delivers the least proportionate value to artists and artists get less from a recorded music retail dollar than they do from other income sources.

-- Informal and illegal secondary ticketing represents XXX of all live revenue, none of which flows further down the live value chain.
+- Informal and illegal secondary ticketing represents of all live revenue, none of which flows further down the live value chain.

-- Expenses are the largest single component of the live value chain, accounting for XXX of all revenue.
+- Expenses are the largest single component of the live value chain, accounting for of all revenue.